KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\leads\routes.py:340`

 **Description**:
-The `write_to_csv` method in the EeazyCRM application is likely responsible for exporting lead data to a CSV file, facilitating data management and sharing within the CRM system.
+The `write_to_csv` method is likely used to export data into a CSV format.
+The method is probably called by other functions or methods within the EeazyCRM application, specifically within the leads module.

 ---